snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

 }
 {% endhighlight %}

-In the above example many items are familiar from [R100 Epidaurus configuration][r100-config] that used the 1-0-0 version of the configuration schema described also in detail on our [relevant wiki page][pii-enrich-wiki].
+Most properties will be familiar from the [R100 Epidaurus configuration][r100-config], which used the 1-0-0 version of the configuration schema, per the [relevant wiki page][pii-enrich-wiki].

-in brief the above configuration sets up the enrichment to hash the canonical `user_id` and `user_ipaddress` fields, and the JSON fields `unstruct_event` which contains externally sourced `mailchimp` events of a specific version, and within that version the `$.data.email` and `$.data.ip_opt` fields.
+The new items are:

-The *new items* are `emitEvent` which configures whether an event will be emitted or not, and `salt` that as [explained above][#pii-salt] sets up the salt that will be used.
+1. `emitEvent` which configures whether an event will be emitted or not
+2. `salt` which as [explained above](#pii-salt) sets up the salt that will be used

-<h3>Stream enrich configuration</h3>

-An example configuration for `stream-enrich` may be:

-{% highlight json %}
-enrich {

-  streams {

-    in {
-      raw = my-good-input-stream
-    }

-    out {
-      enriched = my-enriched-output-event-without-pii

-      bad = my-events-that-failed-validation-during-enrichment

-      pii = my-output-event-that-contains-only-pii

-      partitionKey = ""
-    }

-    sourceSink {

-      type =  'kinesis'

-      region = 'eu-west-1'

-      aws {
-        accessKey = 12345BEEF=
-        secretKey = 12345BEEF=
-      }

-      maxRecords = 100

-      initialPosition = TRIM_HORIZON

-      backoffPolicy {
-        minBackoff = 1000
-        maxBackoff = 10000
-      }

-      retries = 0

-    }

-    buffer {
-      byteLimit = 100000
-      recordLimit = 1000
-      timeLimit = 1000
-    }

-    appName = "snowplow-stream-enrich"
-  }
-}
-{% endhighlight %}

-Most of the above configuration should be familiar for stream enrich users, and if not you can find more information on our [relevant wiki page][config-stream-enrich]

-The only (optional) new entry is `pii` where all the pii data will be sent in the format outlined [above][#pii-event-stream].

-<h3>Output stream</h3>

-Finally if you have configured `emitEvent` and a `pii` stream you will need to configure a new stream (or topic), otherwise `stream-enrich` will fail.
+Setting `emitEvent` to true is only relevant for the real-time pipeline; `salt` is applicable to both pipelines.

 <h2 id="roadmap">7.
 Roadmap</h2>